kish1907/my-test-node-js-project/README.md

 }
 ```

-### Example cURL Command
+### Example cURL Command for Addition

-You can use the following cURL command to test the API:
+You can use the following cURL command to test the addition endpoint:

 ```bash
 curl -X POST http://localhost:3000/add \